COVID-19 CORONAVIRUS INFORMATION 2020-2021

 - Wash hands for 20 seconds.
 Washing hands often under clean, running water can help prevent the spread of germs.
 If you cannot wash your hands, use alcohol-based hand sanitizer with at least 60-95% alcohol.

 MISD will continue to collaborate with the McLennan County Health District as they continue to investigate.
-This is a rapidly evolving situation and MISD is prepared to implement any further CDC recommendations.
+This is a rapidly evolving situation and MISD is prepared to implement any further CDC and Health District recommendations.

 Helpful and reliable resources are listed below: